 The eComm team is continually working with the COE and UIS to review rules for duplicate management, and many of these records are corrected by existing automated match jobs.
 However, if you encounter a duplicate that falls into this category, please contact your eComm Specialist so it can be added to our duplicate management queue.
 Because these duplicates have to be merged in the source system, they will generally be resolved in two to three weeks.

 Standard contact duplicates where either one or more standard contacts is a duplicate of a single individual contact are handled slightly differently.
 A nightly automated match job runs in Salesforce to merge standard contacts and individual contacts who have the same email address (matching against all email fields on the contact record).
 The match job runs in batches of 900 per night.
 This job generally clears up many standard contact duplicates, except in cases where an email address doesn't match despite the contact being the same person.

 If you notice a standard contact duplicate that likely won't be picked up by the nightly mach job, contact your eComm Specialist so it can be added to our duplicate management queue.
-These duplicates will be resolved in one week.
+These duplicates will be resolved in one or two weeks.

 - How do I view a contact?